elcoosp/rsmack/README.md

 # RSMACK - Rust Macro Enhancement Utilities

 RSMACK is a collection of utilities designed to enhance procedural macro creation in Rust.
 It provides tools for generating documentation, handling file structures, type wrapping, and macro generation with proper error handling.

 ## Crates
-Here's an improved version of the `megamac` section that provides more technical details about its implementation:

-## Improved megamac Section

 ### 1. megamac
 **Procedural macro generator with automatic documentation and error handling**